GFCI Outlets Explained – The Un-Shocking Truth

 Starting in 1968, the National Electrical Code (NEC) began mandating the use of GFCI Outlets in certain circumstances and areas.

-The required locations for these outlets have gradually increased over the years, and typically have only applied to new construction and major renovations.
+The required locations for these outlets have gradually increased over the years, and typically have only applied to new construction, major renovations and rental properties.

 For more information, read the GFCI Fact Sheet from the Consumer Products Safety Commission.